Kimi Räikkönen: Personal life

-Räikkönen met Finnish model and former Miss Scandinavia 2001, Jenni Dahlman in 2002.
+Räikkönen met Finnish model and former Miss Scandinavia 2001, Jenni Dahlman, in 2002.
 The couple married on 31 July 2004, living between Switzerland and Finland.
 They separated in February 2013, and divorced in 2014.
 Räikkönen became engaged to fitness and underwear model Minna-Mari "Minttu" Virtanen.
 On 28 January 2015, Virtanen gave birth to the couple's first child, a son.
 On 7 August 2016, Räikkönen married Virtanen in a ceremony in Siena, Italy.
 On 16 May 2017, Räikkönen became a father for the second time with the birth of his daughter.
+Räikkönen's third child, another daughter, was born in June 2023.
+In 2023, the family moved from Switzerland to Como, Italy.

 Räikkönen's hobbies include snowboarding and ice hockey.
 He has also competed in several different kinds of motorsport events.
 In March 2007, while his Formula One rivals were in Australia preparing for the season opener, Räikkönen competed in a snowmobile race in Finland under the pseudonym "James Hunt", referring to the 1976 world champion whose "playboy" lifestyle has been compared with Räikkönen's own.
 Räikkönen won the Enduro Sprint race by over 20 seconds with his Lynx.
 Later in the year, he and two friends entered a powerboat race in the Finnish harbour city of Hanko while wearing gorilla suits.
 Again, he raced under the name "James Hunt".
 They then won a prize for the best-dressed crew.

 In August 2008, it was announced that Räikkönen would appear on a set of Finnish postage stamps.
 The stamps, which were released to commemorate the Finnish postal service's 370th anniversary, feature images of him racing and on the podium, with the words "F1 World Champion '07 Kimi Räikkönen".
+Forbes magazine listed Räikkönen 36th in their 2008 "Celebrity 100" as the 26th highest paid celebrity and fifth highest paid sportsman.
+The same list in 2009 recorded him as the second highest-paid athlete.

 In 2011, Räikkönen founded his own Motocross World Championship team, Ice 1 Racing.
 The team consists of MX1 rider Toni Eriksson and MX2 rider Ludde Söderberg and is managed by seven-time enduro world champion Kari Tiainen.
 The Ice 1 Racing team also supports six junior riders competing in the Finnish national championship.

 In 2018, Ferrari filed legal action on behalf of Räikkönen with Canadian authorities.
 The complaint claimed Räikkönen was being extorted by a woman demanding compensation and threatening to publicly accuse him of sexual misconduct at a function after the 2016 Canadian Grand Prix.

 Räikkönen stated in 2007 that he believes in God.
 He has claimed his favorite movie to be Scarface.
 Räikkönen is also recognized for having a distinctive voice.
-Räikkönen has said that the reason behind it is a bicycle accident that he suffered when he was 5-years-old.
-Räikkönen fell, hit his neck to the bicycle handlebar, and injured his vocal cords which never fully healed.
+Räikkönen has said that the reason behind it is a bicycle accident that he suffered when he was 5 years old.
+Räikkönen fell, hit his neck on the bicycle handlebar, and injured his vocal cords, which never fully healed.
 Sebastian Vettel and Antonio Giovinazzi, his teammates from Ferrari and Alfa Romeo, are two of his close friends.